-First appearing en mass in the middle of the 20th century, enclosed malls helped define development patterns in the United States for over six decades with sprawling suburban tracts taking root over dense cities.
-Land was plentiful and cheap, luring not only residents but commercial developers who saw potential with indoor malls surrounded by acres of free parking.
+First appearing en mass in the middle of the 20th century, enclosed malls helped define development patterns in the United States for over six decades with sprawling suburban tracts taking root in place of dense cities.
+The land was plentiful and cheap, luring not only residents but commercial developers who saw potential with indoor malls surrounded by acres of free parking.
 The airy and stylish centers offered air-conditioned comfort and amenities that were not found in downtowns that were increasingly seen as downtrodden and outdated.
 For decades, these malls were refreshed, rebranded, rebuilt, and replaced at a furious pace, with nearly every metropolitan area ringed with one or more malls, killing off retailing in the center city.

-The retail landscape also changed since the heyday of indoor shopping centers.
-Malls once depended upon former bellwethers such as Sears, Montgomery Ward, Service Merchandise, and Best, but many of those chains have either disappeared by declaring bankruptcy or merging with a more profitable company, or are heading towards that path.
-Other once-prominent retailers, like Macy’s and Barnes & Noble, are closing stores at a rapid rate, being replaced by boutique stores and internet retail, among a variety of other reasons.
-These big-box stores are being left empty with few alternatives to fill the void.
+Malls once depended upon former bellwethers such as Sears, Montgomery Ward, Service Merchandise, and Best, but many of those chains either disappeared by declaring bankruptcy or by merging with a more profitable company.
+Other once-prominent retailers, like Macy’s and Barnes & Noble, are closing stores because of a lack of product differentiation and the rise of online retailers.

 These factors have all played into the demise of Century III Mall.

-Gimbels, another original anchor, closed in 1986 due to the chain’s slow decline.
+Gimbels, another original anchor, closed in 1986 because of the chain’s slow decline.
 It was replaced by a succession of chains, including T.J.
 Maxx, Marshall’s, Wickes Furniture, Steve & Barry’s, and Dick’s Sporting Goods.
 Of those, Steve & Barry’s was closed due to bankruptcy; others, like T.J.
-Maxx and Marshall’s, closed due to underperformance.
+Maxx and Marshall’s, closed because of underperformance.

-Sears was the last department store to open at Century III and the latest anchor to flee Century III.
-What was once one of the nation’s most prominent and successful chains has become a farce and under-performer in nearly every measurable aspect and is on its way to eventual liquidation.
+Sears, the last department store to open at Century III, became the latest anchor to flee Century III.
+What was once one of the nation’s most prominent and successful chains has become a farce and under-performer in nearly every measurable aspect.